changeworld/azure-docs.ja-jp/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 <properties
-   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell スクリプト) | Microsoft Azure" description="Web プロジェクトを Azure Web サイトに発行する方法について説明します。このスクリプトは、必要なリソースが Azure サブスクリプションに存在しない場合にそれらを作成します。" services="visual-studio-online"
+   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell script) | Microsoft Azure" description="Learn how to publish a web project to an Azure website.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
-   documentationCenter="na"
-   authors="TomArcher"